 Whether your interest lies in international development, humanitarian aid, human rights, environmental policy, or peace and security, the MAPJ program equips you with the skills and knowledge needed to pursue a career in these areas.
 Graduates of this program have made a global impact through careers in public and private sectors, intergovernmental organizations, and nonprofits.

-Join us in our mission to create a more peaceful and just world by enrolling in the Master of Arts in Peace and Justice program at the University of San Diego.
-Or, you can download our guide on how to make peace and justice your full-time job.
+Join us in our mission to create a more peaceful and download our guide on how to make peace and justice your full-time job.

 Not sure which peace studies program is right for you?
 Take our quiz!